torotoki/howtouse-sempre/ClassDependency.md

-The result of the running command `jdeps -v -package edu.stanford.nlp.sempre *.class` at the directory contains class files:
+The result of the running command `jdeps -v -package edu.stanford.nlp.sempre *.class` at the directory contains class files.

+**Note that the dependency does not include annotation like** `@Option public String executor = "JavaExecutor";`

 ```jdeps
 AbstractReinforcementParserState.class -> ChartParserState$CatSpan.class